audiojs/audio/README.md

 ### `audio.pad(duration, {value: 0, left, right}?)`

 Make sure the duration of the audio is long enough.
+Pass `{left: true}` or `{right: true}` depending on what direction you need to pad.

 ### `audio.gain(volume, time=0, duration?, {channel}?)`